What Goes On Tour Camping – Chapter 1

 Scottish?

-What is SHE doing here?
+What is she doing here?

-And what does she want with MY boyfriend?
+What does she want with my boyfriend?

-She had her chance with him and she dumped him.
+She had her chance with him, and she dumped him.

 Shona, from Scotland, is pregnant.